tiny-engines-code/tiny-engines-docs/developer-onboarding/event-activity/001-event-activity-intro.md

 ![](../../.gitbook/assets/event-activity.png)

-###The service
+####The event activity service

-If we want to know what happened after we requested the email, we need to set up a REST gateway so that SendGrid can deliver those events asynchronously.

-The `Event Activity` service can listen for these events and store the raw data in Kafka for further processing.
+The `Event Activity` service will listen for these messages and store the raw data in Kafka for further processing.
 Unlike the Sendgrid mailer service, we replace the controller with a reactive router so that we can explore testing that sort of service.
 In the next few sections we'll

 * [x] Do a brief walk-through of the code
 * [x] Explore testng the reactive router